perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 UTF8 flag and renders its output based on it.

 As [perldoc perlunifaq](https://perldoc.perl.org/perlunifaq.html#What-is-%22the-UTF8-flag%22%3f) makes clear, though, the UTF8 flag is **not** meant for consumption by Perl code.
+Perl applications should regard strings as simple sequences of code points, without regard for how the Perl interpreter may store those strings in memory.

+That being said,
-In limited contexts it _may_ work to imitate the distinction between string types in languages like Python and JavaScript by regarding UTF8-flagged strings as “character strings” and non-UTF8-flagged strings as “byte strings”—indeed, [multiple](https://metacpan.org/pod/Sereal::Encoder)
+in limited contexts it _may_ work to imitate the distinction between string types in languages like Python and JavaScript by regarding UTF8-flagged strings as “character strings” and non-UTF8-flagged strings as “byte strings”—indeed, [multiple](https://metacpan.org/pod/Sereal::Encoder)